jenni4vo/rc-learning/content/tutorials/python-machine-learning/index.md

 * Overview of Parallelizing Deep Learning
     * Coding Multi-GPU Program

 As mentioned above, example codes will be provided for respective topics.
+Please download the code above to follow along.